How much does it cost to sell a house?

 Agents almost always recommend vendors invest in styling to improve a home's presentation.

-A typical marketing package starts at between $5000 and $8000, Susay says.
-It’s usually tailored for the specific property and vendor and includes professional photography, floor plans, advertising copy, a signboard, and premium online advertising packages.
+A typical marketing package is tailored to your property and buyer demographic.
+It can include professional photography, floor plans, advertising copy, a signboard, and premium online advertising.

-“Properties that have a fantastic view or close proximity to the beach or massive land size might lend themselves to drone photography.”
+“Properties that have a fantastic view or close proximity to the beach or massive land size might lend themselves to drone photography,” says Luppino.
+Koula says that in the prestige property market, video is essential in appealing to international buyers.

 On the legal side, conveyancing services start at between $1500 and $2000, which includes preparing the contract, liaising with potential buyers’ legal representatives during the campaign, and settlement of the property.